saucelabs/testcafe-provider/README.md

 sessions on Sauce Labs and attach test results to the corresponding Sauce Labs job.

-_Note: The build name and tags as defined by this plugin take precedence over those defined by the reporter._
+_Note: The build name and tags as defined by the provider plugin take precedence over those defined by the reporter._

 ```shell
 testcafe "sauce:chrome@latest:Windows 11" path/to/test/file.js --reporter saucelabs